-The Qatar Stock Exchange on Monday crossed 9,100 levels mainly on the back of strong buying interests in the realty, transport and insurance equities.
+The Qatar Stock Exchange on Monday continued its bullish run for the second day, mainly on the back of strong buying interests of foreign institutions.

-The Qatar Stock Exchange on Sunday opened the week on a stronger note to inch near 9,100 levels mainly on stronger buying support from domestic institutions.
+The Qatar Stock Exchange on Sunday opened the week on a stronger note mainly on the back of bullish outlook of local retail investors.

-An across-the-board selling — especially in realty, telecom, transport and industrials — on Sunday dragged the Qatar Stock Exchange below 9,000 points.
+An across-the-board selling — particularly within insurance, real estate and telecom — on Sunday dragged the Qatar Stock Exchange below 9,400 levels.